Tony Byrne (footballer, born 1946): Playing career

 He stayed at The Dell for ten years during which time he made a total of 114 first team appearances and won 14 Irish caps.

 In August 1974 he moved to Hereford United to join former Saints' colleague Terry Paine for three seasons before finishing his career with Newport County.

 Amazingly his Irish international debut in October 1969 in Dublin against Denmark was the first time he had kicked a ball in his native land because he had emigrated to London with his parents at the age of 12 and, until then, had played only hurling.

+Later life

 After retiring from football, he worked as a foreman at Hereford golf course before working as a builder for EC Joseph & Sons LTD in Hereford.

+In the 1980s Byrne purchased the derelict Tivoli Cinema in The Liberties in Dublin and refurnished it, converting it into a theatre and music venue/nightclub.

 He died on 13 June 2016, aged 70.